Steven-N-Hart/best-practice-code-templates/bash/README.md

 done

 ```
 What this bit is doing is looping through and parsing all the command-line parameters that are supplied with the script.
-Notice the  `:` in `m:` and `c:`.
-This means that there is a value afer message that needs to be imported.
-The `h` and the `t` don't have one because they are flags.
+Notice the  `:` in the `n:`, `m:`, and `c:` parameters?
+This means that there is a value after the flag that needs to be imported.
 If a message is specified, the special `$OPTARG` variable will set `$MY_MESSAGE` to be the quoted string supplied from the CLI.
-If the `h` flag is specified, it immediately triggers the `usage` function we defined above and exits.
-I'm using the `t` flage here to set a variable I will use later that determines if I should run the code, or just the unit tests.
+The `l`, `h`, and `t` parameters don't have one because they are flags.
+If `-h` is specified, it immediately triggers the `usage` function we defined above and exits.
+I'm using the `t` flag here to set a variable I will use later that determines if I should run the code, or just the unit tests.
 The last two options getting parsed just make sure that no undefined paramters get used (`\?`) and that those with a `:` are required to have some value (i.e. are not flags).

 # Source configuration files
 Using `getopts` is great for interactive analysis, but if you want to run a script multiple times, its best to set up a configuration file that sets variables for you so you don't have to have a very long command.
 This is where I like to put anything where the paths have to be hard coded (such as versions of tools I want to use) or any varibles nested inside complicated scripts.
 The simplist config file is a simple text file that sets variables.
 Take this config file for example:
 ```bash
 DUMMY_VERSION="1.0"
 ```
-It is just a test file that sets an environment variable `DUMMY_VERSION` to `1.0`.
+It is just a text file that sets an environment variable `DUMMY_VERSION` to `1.0`.
 Not a very useful variable in this example, but you get the idea.
 To have access to the `DUMMY_VERSION` variable, you need to add the following to your code:
 ```bash
 # Get the DUMMY_VERSION parameter from the config file, if it exists
 # otherwise, set it to NA